lucdumas/lucdumas/README.md

 I'm a Software Engineer proficient in both Frontend development and Backend development.
 I have knowledge in HTML, CSS, Javascript, Node.Js, Express, MongoDB, and React.

-See [my website](https://lucdumas.netlify.app/) for more information!
+See [my website](https://lucdumas.netlify.app/) for more about me, links to my projects, and contact information!

 ## My Skill Set
 <table><tr><td valign="top" width="50%">